Iskander54/final_ethereum/README.md

 1. Go into ./client and `npm run start` to launch the dev server (local port is 8545 in getWeb3.js, you can change it if needed)

+1. You can import the accounts on Metamask using the private keys provided by your ganache.
+If you have trouble using Metamask you can see [this tutorial](https://boxmining.com/metamask-tutorial/).

-1. Open your browser where metamask is installed and go on localhost:3000 ( Port may have change, check the npm run start logs)
+1. Open your browser where Metamask is installed and go on localhost:3000 ( Port may have change, check the npm run start logs)

 ## Using Docker